 370F New Realisms: Art and Politics of the Everyday, 1957-68.

-The course examines the emergence of realism in Europe and the Americas during the late 1950s and 1960s in the context of decolonization, the Cold War, and the international spread of mass media and consumer culture.
-A focus on the changing relationship of art and “the real” as abstraction was challenged by politics and mass media interceded in quotidian perception.
+Realism in Europe and the Americas during the 1950s and 1960s in the context of decolonization, the Cold War, and the international spread of mass media and consumer culture.
+A focus on the changing relationship of art and “the real” was challenged by politics and the rise of mass media.
 Topics include new approaches to the readymade, the international spread of Pop art, Nouveau Réalisme and Capitalist Realism, the anti-art of the Situationist International, and the politicization of realism in the 1960s.
+Students will build an interactive website charting the geography of realism.
 (Writing-intensive.)
 Prerequisite, One 200-level Art History course.
 Maximum enrollment, 20.
 Considine.

 Seminar: Religion, Art and Visual Culture.